This seminar is open to the public.

 [ Seminar Website ]

 The Harvard International and Global History Seminar serves as a forum for lectures and workshops presenting cutting-edge work in the fields of international and global history.
 Presenters, who come from both within and outside Harvard, offer papers that focus on relationships, connections, transfers, and movements between nations or regions of the world, and often employ comparative and/or connective analytical frameworks that cross traditional historiographical boundaries.
-In 2016–2017, the seminar is chaired by David Armitage, Lloyd C. Blankfein Professor of History, and Erez Manela, professor of history.
-It meets on occasional Wednesday afternoons in the Lower Library of Robinson Hall.
+In 2018–2019, the seminar, focused on the theme of “US Power in the Global Arena,” is chaired by Fredrik Logevall, the Laurence D. Belfer Professor of International Affairs at Harvard Kennedy School and Professor of History at Harvard University, and Erez Manela, Professor of History at Harvard University.
+It meets monthly on Wednesday afternoons in the Lower Library of Robinson Hall.